bitcoinops/taproot-workshop/README.md

 - Click on the `0.1-test-notebook.ipynb` notebook.
 - Verify that `0.1-test-notebook.ipynb` passes all checks.

+After you have run the 0.1 example exercises, please also run through the 0.2-Elliptic-Curve-Math.ipynb notebook and exercises before the workshop.

+Notebooks 1.x, 2.x, etc will be covered during the workshop.
+There is no need to run through those beforehand.

 Stop the current running Jupyter session using Control-C in the terminal.

 After you have finished your Jupyter session, you can deactivate the Python